Learn All About Centipedes: What Attracts Them and How to Get Rid of Them

 7. Spray your yard, including grass, greenscape, hardscape, and garden.

 Once you identify what your centipedes are feeding on, invest in pest management measures against those other insects infesting your home.
-That will both rid your premises of several unwanted guests and cut off the food supply of centipedes, forcing them to forage elsewhere or starve to death.
+That will both rid your premises of a number of unwanted guests and cut off the food supply of centipedes, forcing them to forage elsewhere or starve to death.

 In sum, centipedes are a nuisance in many homes in the U.S., startling unsuspecting residents and threatening a possible bite if handled or threatened.

-Centipedes are like moist, dark, cool crevices and shelters in which to live. .
-They retreat into (invade) your home when conditions outside threaten to dehydrate them or come in search of other insects that may already be infesting your home.
+Centipedes like moist, dark, cool crevices and shelters to live in.
+They retreat into (invade) your home when conditions outside threaten to dehydrate them or come in search of other insects that may already be infesting you home.

-You can resort to many strategies to cease attracting centipedes or find and kill those already inside your house.
-However, when DIY methods fail, contact a pest management professional with expertise in centipede extermination.
+There are many strategies you can resort to in trying to cease attracting centipedes or to find and kill those already inside your house.
+But when DIY methods fail, do not hesitate to contact a pest management professional with expertise in centipede extermination.